 In Visual Studio create a new and empty Web Application.
 Install the following nuget packages:

 The package versions will correspond to the version of Umbraco and Forms that your Umbraco Cloud Project is using.
-Umbraco Deploy is available as a nuget package from a MyGet feed, so you will need to add the package source to your project.
-You can either do that from the Nuget Package Manager or by updating your NuGet.config to be simiar to the below:
+Umbraco Deploy is currently not available as a nuget package, so you will need to download the release from

 We then copy some dependencies and settings from the Umbraco Cloud git repository - clone the repository to your local machine if you haven't already done so.
 From the cloned repository you’ll copy the following files to your Web Application project: